 The magic’s in the fresh rosemary, of course.
 Its fragrant oil enhances and lifts even the blandest and most lackluster of ingredients.
 Plain potatoes, like plain pasta after all, rarely elicit any real enthusiasm.
 They CANNOT carry the show alone.
 The mere mention of potatoes on the dinner menu can elicit an almost suspicious “what kind of potato dish?”
 (Well, that’s what happens with my 10 year-old anyway, who needs a precise description of the day’s menu in order to determine the extent of her good disposition.)

 Still, there’s no need to drown our starchy, tuberous friend in butter, cheese or sour cream.
-We can make the taste buds jump with just two sprigs of rosemary, two garlic cloves, salt, pepper and a little canola oil for pan frying (as I find olive oil too heavy for the task).
+We can make the taste buds jump with just two sprigs of rosemary, two garlic cloves, salt, pepper and a little grapeseed oil for pan frying (as I find olive oil too heavy for the task).

 Best of all, you’ll have rosemary’s bewitching scent wafting through the entire house.
 I don’t know about you, but that’s enough to get me in a good mood – even after 14 straight days of rain.